 Photo by Jossuha Théophile on Unsplash

-High the Pyrennes Mountains straddled between Spain’s Catalonia and France‘s Occitanie, Andorra is a sovereign microstate formed in 1278 and headed by two co-princes: the Bishop of Urgell (whose seat is in La Seu d’Urgell) of Catalonia, Spain and the President of France.
+High the Pyrenees Mountains straddled between Spain’s Catalonia and France‘s Occitanie, Andorra is a sovereign microstate formed in 1278 and headed by two co-princes: the Bishop of Urgell (whose seat is in La Seu d’Urgell) of Catalonia, Spain and the President of France.
 Andorra la Vella is the capital city; Catalan and French are the official languages.

 See the official Andorra Tourism pages.